Distributed Learning Dynamics for Coalitional Games: COALITION PROPOSAL ALGORITHM

-\end{enumerate} Note that once we start the initial aspirations values on the $\delta$-discretized grid, the aspirations values stay on the $\delta$-discretized grid since the change in a player's aspiration from one iteration to the next is only a multiple of $\delta$.
+Note that once we start the initial aspirations values on the $\delta$-discretized grid, the aspirations values stay on the $\delta$-discretized grid since the change in any player's aspiration from one iteration to the next is only a multiple of $\delta$.